Gene and Protein Sequence Optimization for High-Level Production of Fully Active and Aglycosylated Lysostaphin in Pichia Pastoris

 Lysostaphin represents a promising therapeutic agent for the treatment of staphylococcal infections, in particular those of methicillin-resistant Staphylococcus aureus (MRSA).
 However, conventional expression systems for the enzyme suffer from various limitations, and there remains a need for an efficient and cost-effective production process to facilitate clinical translation and the development of nonmedical applications.
 While Pichia pastoris is widely used for high-level production of recombinant proteins, there are two major barriers to the production of lysostaphin in this industrially relevant host: lack of expression from the wild-type lysostaphin gene and aberrant glycosylation of the wild-type protein sequence.
 The first barrier can be overcome with a synthetic gene incorporating improved codon usage and balanced A+T/G+C content, and the second barrier can be overcome by disrupting an N-linked glycosylation sequon using a broadened choice of mutations that yield aglyscosylated and fully active lysostaphin.
 The optimized lysostaphin variants could be produced at approximately 500 mg/liter in a small-scale bioreactor, and 50% of that material could be recovered at high purity with a simple 2-step purification.
 It is anticipated that this novel high-level expression system will bring down one of the major barriers to future development of biomedical, veterinary, and research applications of lysostaphin and its engineered variants.

 Zhao, Hongliang; Blazanovic, Kristina; Choi, Yoonjoo; Bailey-Kellogg, Chris; and Griswold, Karl E., "Gene and Protein Sequence Optimization for High-Level Production of Fully Active and Aglycosylated Lysostaphin in Pichia Pastoris" (2014).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 474.